 Effective ways to use the success redirect feature include taking the users to a thank-you page where they can access a lead magnet, taking them to another page on your site where they can perform other actions, such as sharing your content with their followers, or even taking them directly to one of your social media profile pages.

 Once you’ve finished with the display settings, your form will be shown on your website in accordance with your configuration.

 Setting Up Split Testing

 Setting up a split testing experiment to find the highest converting design and form settings is very straightforward.
-After clicking on the A/B testing icon for the form you want to optimise, you can create a variant.
+After clicking on the A/B testing icon for the form you want to optimize, you can create a variant.

-All that’s left to do now is sit back and monitor the performance of your forms through the statistics page.
+All that’s left to do now is to sit back and monitor the performance of your forms through the statistics page.

 Rather than being sold on its own, Bloom is only available as part of the Elegant Themes package of tools.